 Brean Down & Brean Sands

 Protected by the National Trust, Brean Down is one of Somerset's great coastal landmarks.
 An exhilarating walk will take you atop dramatic cliffs and out along the county's greatest natural pier, offering spectacular views.
-Brean Sands is home to a vast expanse of beach - ideal for your four legged friends, who can run free all year round.View more details
+Brean Sands is home to a vast expanse of beach - ideal for your dogs who can run free all year round.View more details

-Offering superb views of the Somerset Levels, Exmoor and the Mendip Hills, Ham Hill Country Park boasts over 400 acres and has something for everyone.
-Large wild flower meadows, steeply sloping Iron-Age rampart, a deserted medieval village and historically managed native woodlands, all offer fantastic opportunities to explore this unique piece of Somerset countryside.View more details
+Offering superb views of the Somerset Levels, Exmoor and the Mendip Hills, Ham Hill Park boasts over 400 acres and has something for everyone.
+Wild flower meadows, steeply sloping Iron-Age rampart, a deserted medieval village and native woodlands, all offer fantastic opportunities to explore this unique piece of Somerset countryside.View more details